knative/docs/docs/admin/install/operator/configuring-serving-cr.md

 ```

 !!! note
-    If the container name is not unique across all of the deployments, daemonsets and jobs,
+    If the container name is not unique across all Deployments, DaemonSets and Jobs,
-    you can prefix the container name with the "parent's" name and a slash, e.g. `net-istio/webhook`.
+    you can prefix the container name with the parent container name and a slash.
+For example, `net-istio/webhook`.

 ### Download images with secrets: